 This will be more stable than a roof rack alone and also helps with visibility since the kayak will not hang over the front of your Jeep as much.

-NOTE: If your Jeep has a spare tire attached to the rear, you will need a hitch extender so the rack clears the spare tire!
+NOTE: If your Jeep has a spare tire attached to the rear, you will need a (7-inch) hitch extender so the rack clears the spare tire!

-2. Yakima JayLow (Roof-Mounted)
+2. Yakima JayLow Roof-Mounted (Affordable & durable)

 One great advantage of this rack is the ability to carry two kayaks at once!
 If you’re familiar with this type of kayak rack, they usually only carry one kayak at a time, so this is a great bonus.